yetanothermightytool/powershell/vbr/backup-scanning-tools-v2/README.md

 ## The scanning scripts

-Both scripts run fully non-interactive and can be used on their own, from the web console, or from a scheduled task.
+All three scripts run fully non-interactive and can be used on their own, from the web console, or from a scheduled task.
 They share the same exit codes:

 | Exit code | Meaning |
 |---|---|